 What’s Tmma Photography about?

 Tmma Photography features images taken around the UK.
-Including landscapes from Scotland and Wales, macro photos of insects and plants and the 12 Pics series – a dozen pictures on such varied themes as Skara Brae in Orkney to Ullswater in Cumbria to Roman ruins.
+There are landscapes from Scotland, England and Wales, macro photos of insects and plants and 12 Pics – a dozen pictures on such varied themes as Skara Brae in Orkney to Ullswater in Cumbria to Roman ruins.

 There’s quite a variety here.
 Who takes all these pictures?